 5. Take disappointments in stride.
 You will have the occasional conversation that falls flat.
 A few may simply not want to talk or may even become irritated by your conversation.
 You will occasionally cross paths with a persistently negative person that is best left alone.
 Bow out gracefully and move on.
 Don’t mull over it.
 Let it pass and keep a positive attitude.

 6. Dress for Success.
-Yes, I know everyone is wearing those ghastly Affliction T-Shirts and flip-flops nowadays.
+Yes, I know everyone is wearing those ghastly Affliction t-shirts and flip-flops nowadays.
 Truthfully, they do not make a good impression.
-Up your game.
 If you choose clothing that shows a measure of self-respect, others will respect you as well.
 Dress in a way that makes people of all cultures and backgrounds comfortable around you.
 Good taste has universal appeal.

 Beyond these essential tips, having good manners, a sense of humor and keeping up with current events will give you plenty to discuss.
 Just be sure to be positive and respectful.